Ugochi Ohuabunwa, MD

 Office: GMH Geriatric Ctr

-Dr. Ohuabunwa is an associate professor in the Emory University Department of Medicine, Division of General Medicine and Geriatrics.
+Dr. Ohuabunwa is an Assistant Professor in the Department of Medicine, Division of Geriatric Medicine and Gerontology.
 She graduated from University of Port Harcourt in Choba, Nigeria and received her MD/MBBS from University of Port Harcourt in Choba, Nigeria.
-Dr. Ohuabunwa completed her residency training in University of Ilorin Teaching Hospital, Lagos University Teaching Hospital, and Morehouse School of Medicine.
+Dr. Ohuabunwa completed residency training in University of Ilorin Teaching Hospital, Lagos University Teaching Hospital, and Morehouse School of Medicine.
 She completed her geriatrics fellowship training at the Emory University School of Medicine.
-Dr. Ohuabunwa is board-certified in internal medicine and geriatric medicine.
-She is also board-certified in dermato-venerology by the Medical College of Physicians of Nigeria.
-She has been appointed medical director of the Emma Darnell Geriatric Center at Grady Memorial Hospital.
+Dr. Ohuabunwa is board certified in Internal Medicine and Geriatric Medicine.
+She is also board certified in Dermato-Venerology from the Medical College of Physicians of Nigeria.
+She has been appointed Medical Director of the Emma Darnell Geriatric Center at Grady Hospital.

-Her research has focused predominantly on health services and health disparities research, care transitions, preventive geriatric medicine, and psycho-social implications of dermatological disorders.
+Her research has focused predominantly in health services and health disparities research, care transitions, preventive geriatric medicine, and psychosocial implications of dermatological disorders.

 Ohuabunwa UK, Olumide YM, Patch Testing in Nigeria - a Two-Year Review.
 Abstract published in the American Journal of Contact Dermatitis; 10: 108, 1999

 Onyiuke CI, Ohuabunwa UK, Westney GE.
 Cytologic characteristics of BAL fluid in HIV+ patients: A nine-year review.
 Chest 124: 191S, 2003

 Ohuabunwa UK, Ohuabunwo CJ, Oluwole O. Effect of Asthma Education in the Elderly.
 Paper presented and abstract published, American Geriatric Society Annual Meeting, Chicago, IL, May 2006